Ragavan762006/JKFLIPFLOP-USING-IF-ELSE/README.md

 **Procedure**

-1.Type the program in Quartus software.

-2.Compile and run the program.
+1.Open Quartus Prime and create a new project.

+2.Create a Verilog HDL file and enter the JK Flip-Flop code.

+3.Save the file and add it to the project.

+4.Click Compile to check for errors and build the design.

-3.Generate the RTL schematic and save the logic diagram.
+5.Go to Tools > Netlist Viewers > RTL Viewer to view and save the RTL schematic.

-4.Create nodes for inputs and outputs to generate the timing diagram.
+6.Create a Vector Waveform File (.vwf) via File > New > University Program VWF.

+7.Add input/output nodes using Edit > Insert > Insert Node or Bus.

-5.For different input combinations generate the timing diagram.
+8.Apply different input combinations (J, K, Clock) in the waveform.

+9.Run Simulation from Processing > Start Simulation.

+10.View and save the timing diagram showing the JK flip-flop behavior.

 **PROGRAM**